sanctuuary/APE_UseCases/ImageMagick/README.md

-# Automated Pipeline Explorer Tutorial (using [ImageMagic](https://imagemagick.org/index.php) tools)
+# APE Tutorial (using [ImageMagic](https://imagemagick.org/index.php) tools)

-This is a project used to demonstrate the sysnthesis functionality provided by APE (the Automated Pipeline Explorer) in an easy and understandable way.
+This is a project used to demonstrate the sysnthesis functionality provided by APE (the Automated Pipeline Explorer).

-The use case aims to demonstrate the usefulness of the synthesis approach for solving a workflow discovery problem with ImageMagick, an open-source software suite for displaying, creating, converting and modifying images.
+The use case aims to describe the domain knowledge that has to be provided, comprising [Domain ontology](#domain-ontology) and [Tool annotations](#tool-annotation).
+In addition it will demonstrate the usefulness of the synthesis approach for solving a workflow discovery problem with [ImageMagic](https://imagemagick.org/index.php), an open-source software suite for displaying, creating, converting and modifying images.

-For more info on installation see [APE](https://github.com/sanctuuary/APE).
+For more info on installation see [APE](https://github.com/sanctuuary/APE).dana

 ## Domain Ontology
-Domain ontology consists of taxonomic classificationsof the data types and operations in the application domain, and provides a con-trolled  vocabulary  that  allows  for  different  abstraction  levels  of  its  elements.
+Domain ontology consists of taxonomic classifications of the data and operations in the application domain, and provides a controlled  vocabulary  that  allows  for  different  abstraction  levels  of  its  elements.
+The current use case [ontology](imagemagick_taxonomy.owl) contains the following structure:
+- **thing** (root class in the OWL file)
+  - **Tool** (name provided as modulesTaxonomyRoot in config file)
+  - **Data** (usage of this class is optional)
+     -  **Type** (name provided under **dataDimensionsTaxonomyRoots** in config file)
+     - **Format** (name provided under **dataDimensionsTaxonomyRoots** in config file) where the **Tool** represents the root of the operations taxonomy, and the **Type** and **Format**, represent roots of taxonomies that classify types and formats of data, respectively.
+The class **Data** can be ommited, considering that it is ignored by APE library, however it was part of the doman classification and we decided to keep it.

 APE loads the [domain ontology](imagemagick_taxonomy.owl) from a file in Web Ontology Language (OWL) format.
-Note that the the annotated tools are included in the image below (see Tool Annotations below) as blue leafs, although they are not part in the OWL file.
+Note that the the annotated tools (provided in the [tool annotations](#tool-annotation)) are included in the image below as blue leafs, although they are not part in the OWL file.

 ![](images/ImageMagick_Taxonomy.png)